Servings: 6-8 serving(s)

 - Add two cups of boiling water and stir to combine.

 - When the timer beeps, allow the pot to depressurize for about 20 minutes, press “cancel” and then carefully turn the steam vent to open and remove the lid.

-- Drain the beans and return them to the pot.
+- Drain the beans well and return them to the pot.

-- Place the onion and apple on the beans and pour molasses mixture over the beans.
+- Bury the onion and apple in the beans and pour molasses mixture over the beans.

-- Secure the lid, turn the steam vent to close, and on manual mode, set the timer for 16 minutes.
+- Secure the lid, turn the steam vent to close, and set the timer for 16 minutes.

 - When the 16 minutes are up (timer beeps), allow your pot to depressurize another 20 minutes, turn steam vent to open and remove lid.

 - If you’re beans are too runny, turn unit to saute mode and saute for 5-7 minutes, stirring from time to time.